How the Muslim Communities of Europe Reacted to the 'Charlie Hebdo' Massacre

 GERMANY

-When asked whether this attitude renders him a target for fundamentalists, he says he hasn’t received any threats so far, though Muslims should be afraid of “lunatics” like these.
-He added that the fact that most victims in Iraq and Syria were Muslims clearly shows, “terror knows no religion.”
+When asked whether this attitude renders him a target for fundamentalists, he says he hasn’t received any threats so far, however Muslims should be afraid of “lunatics” like these.
+He added that the fact that most victims in Iraq and Syria were Muslims clearly shows, “terror knows no religion”.

 §